 Non-State actors such as multinational companies can take advantage of traditional knowledge and obtain patents for their own benefit.
 In China, traditional medicines (herbal preparations) account for 30-50% of total drug consumption.
-Contrary to a number of previous findings6-13,27 and to the hypothesis of the present study, negative attitudes toward or experiences with conventional medicine were not predictive of alternative health care use.
-Throughout the world, traditional medicine is the mainstay of, or serves as an adjunct to, health care delivery around the world.
-The World Health Organization (WHO) supports Member States in their efforts to formulate national policies on traditional medicine, to study the potential usefulness of traditional medicine, including the evaluation of practices and the review of the safety and effectiveness of traditional medicine to improve the knowledge of traditional and modern health professionals, as well as to educate and inform the general public about proven traditional health practices.
+Contrary to some previous findings, negative attitudes toward or experiences with conventional medicine were not found to be predictive of alternative health care use.
+Traditional medicine is the mainstay of health care delivery around the world.
+The World Health Organization (WHO) supports Member States in their efforts to formulate national policies on traditional medicine, evaluate practices, review safety and effectiveness, improve knowledge among traditional and modern health professionals, and educate the public about proven traditional health practices.
 In 1996, WHO adopted a list of 28 medicinal plants originally prepared by the WHO Collaborating Center for Traditional Medicine in Chicago.

 Since most healthcare alternatives are not covered by insurers, having access to more financial resources predicts the use of alternative medicine.
-Some authors understand alternative medicine as a set of theories, knowledge and practices of care that can replace modern therapeutic methods when these methods fail to achieve their objective.
+Some authors understand alternative medicine as a set of theories, knowledge and practices that can replace modern therapeutic methods when these methods fail to achieve their objective.
 Regulators, producers and scientists may not be aware of the breadth and depth of problems related to quality control of traditional medicine products and practices.